RyanGreenup/qml_tutorial/docs/trees-with-sqlite.md

 ```

 See the full code on the `read_sqlite` branch of the git repository which corresponds to the code this far.
 ## Creating New Items
+### Overview
+Here we show how to create New Note Items.
+The logic for Folders is much the same so is omitted.
 ### Notes
 #### Add a Context Menu
 In the context menu add the following to pass the index into a slot of the model: